JuroUhlar/scraping-postgresql-docker-exercise/README.md

 ## Potential further improvements

-* Scrape listing hrefs as well and make the flats actual links to Sreality (no idea why I didn't think of this sooner).
 * Corousel to see all images available.
 * Location links to Google Maps.
 * Basic sorting/filtering/search.